BennyDeeDev/Dotfiles/README.md

-# My Dotfiles
+# My Dotfile Configuration

+These are my dotfiles that I distribute across my machines, I until now only use `zsh`

 ## Usage

 Because my Dotfiles live in a seperate Directory than Home we need to make use of symlinks

 `ln -s ~/Repos/Dotfiles/.zshrc ~/.zshrc`